apache/incubator-kie-kogito-runtimes/README.md

     * Review the changes

-    * Click the button *Merge help* on the bottom of the page and follow the instructions of github to apply those changes on master.
+    * Click the button *Merge help* on the bottom of the page and follow the instructions of github to apply those changes on the blessed master.

+        * Or use the button *Merge* if there are no merge conflicts.

 Building with Maven
 ===================